Alkl58/NotEnoughEncodes/README.md

 # NotEnoughEncodes

+---
+### This Repo is discontinued
+### Please Check out the new Repo: https://github.com/Alkl58/NotEnoughAV1Encodes
+---

 NotEnoughEncodes is a small GUI Handler for aomenc (AV1).

 NotEnoughEncodes is a tool to make encoding easier and faster for the AV1 reference encoder.